What To Bring

-Please do not bring any valuable items you do not want to be as a sacrifice to the ocean.
+Please do not bring any valuable items you do not want to sacrifice to the ocean.

 If you are interested in or booked on the Discover the Coast (Ucluelet), Discover Clayoquot Sound (Tofino) or Discover Barkley Sound (Ucluelet) please read the additional note about what to expect on these tours.